 Do you spend a lot of time creating logo files?
 Are you unsure which formats to send to a client?
-Do you properly prepare logo files to prevent potential issues?
+Are you properly preparing logo files to prevent potential issues?
 Find out that and how to add value to your work by following these best practices from me and guest Michael Bruny-Groth from The Logo Package.

 Michael Bruny-Groth found his passion for graphic design by accident when he was in high school.
 He signed up for a film class but was put into a design class instead.
 After getting a BFA in Graphic Design from Western Michigan University, he moved to Chicago without a single job prospect or friend in the city.
 He worked for agencies for four years and then as a freelancer for two years.